 - Students who apply for and are granted permission to participate in a non-HWS program will be billed an administrative fee of $600 after submitting a transcript and requesting a credit transfer.
 All other fees will be paid directly to the non-HWS program.
 Students participating in non-HWS programs will not receive institutional aid from Hobart and William Smith Colleges.
 State and Federal aid is transferable and students should check into how their other financial aid may be affected by participation in an off-campus study program sponsored by another institution.
 Finally, students who know that they will be off-campus during the application period for financial aid for the following year must make arrangements to complete all application materials in advance or from off-campus.
 Late applicants will be penalized.

 - Transfer credit will not be awarded for students who have not completed this process and received written approval in advance.

 Hobart and William Smith Colleges offer a broad menu of off-campus study options around the world and the safety and security of our students, faculty, and staff participating in these programs is of the utmost importance.
 The staff of the Center for Global Education regularly monitors a variety of sources of information regarding the safety and security of our off-campus program sites, including communications from domestic and international institutional partners as well as official government sources.
 Primary consideration is given to information and recommendations provided by the US Department of State.

-As of January 2019, Hobart and William Smith Colleges have adopted a new international travel policy involving students.
-This new policy applies to students participating in off-campus study programs offered through the Center for Global Education, students traveling abroad with HWS faculty or staff for various types of academic, athletic, or cultural activities, and individual students or groups of students pursuing any independent international activity funded, credited, or otherwise supported by the Colleges.
+Hobart and William Smith Colleges have established an international travel policy that applies to students participating in off-campus study programs offered through the Center for Global Education, students traveling abroad with HWS faculty or staff for various types of academic, athletic, or cultural activities, and individual students or groups of students pursuing any independent international activity funded, credited, or otherwise supported by the Colleges.

 The full description of the policy is available HERE.